 I still don’t understand.
 And I bet you don’t understand it too.
 And it is confirmed that probably no one understands because everyone says that the educational system is not preparing you for the next step.

 The educational system doesn’t prepare you to negotiate, to know how to pay your taxes, to discover your passions, to have quality relationships, to attract customers around an activity, to be valuable to those around you.
 The educational system doesn’t prepare you for any of these things, and the list can continue.

 The educational system prepares you to be a slave.
 For 10 years you have to sit between four walls and behave in a certain way.
-And those behaviors are defining what happens after you leave the educational system.
+And those behaviors are vital for what happens after you leave the educational system.

 Staying between four walls is a behavior.
-Talking only when you are asked is other behavior.
+Talking only when you are asked is another behavior.
 Being treated with grades from 1 to 10 is another behavior.
 Behaviors that most of the time have no connection with the way you should develop, as a human.
-Rather, they are related to a corporate slavery whose rules are simple: you work at least 8 hours a day and 5 days a week, a pyramidal system in which you advance depending on how long you spent there, fixed number of days off, etc.
+Rather, they are related to a corporate slavery with simple rules: you work at least 8 hours a day and 5 days a week, a pyramidal system in which you advance depending on how much time you spent there, a fixed number of days off work, etc.

 If all of this seems normal to you, it means that the educational system has managed to educate you in the direction of corporate slavery.

 And it seems fantastic to me that you are blinded by the fact that the above-mentioned rules should cling to each and every person, given that people are so unique and different.